arthbous/StochasticDescent/README.md

 The goal of this repository is to minimize a non-convex function F(x).

 The idea is to add a Gaussian noise to a descent algorithm in order to converge to the global minimum.
-Three algorithms are coded Gradient Descent with noise, Moment 1 (Langevin), Moment 2.
-To learn more about these algorithms please look at *Algorithms.pdf*.
+Three algorithms are coded  :
+1. Gradient Descent with noise
+2. Moment 1 (Langevin),3.
+3. Moment 2.

+To learn more about it, visit the [project's page](http://arthurbous.com/stochasticdescent.html) .